 Two of his guitars hold the number one and number two positions in the list of the most expensive guitars ever sold at auction.
 A true testament to the importance of this man to music history!

 Cobain was generally best known for playing Fender Mustangs and Jaguars.
-Fender has recently released signature Cobain Jaguars and Mustangs, all of which are available left handed.
+Fender has released several signature Cobain Jaguars, Mustangs, and Jag-Stangs, all of which are available left handed.

 4. Paul McCartney